top of page

 Crucially, the question is whether these ads are scalable in terms of average exposure (impression), and whether they convert enough drivers to actual shoppers.

-I brought the four main ad formats Waze offers advertisers, and - with the exception of search - pointed at the impulsive nature of the CTA.
+I mentioned the four main ad formats Waze offers advertisers, and - with the exception of search - pointed at the impulsive nature of the CTA.

 Search ad could impact destination